jeflem/ananke/doc/src/container-admins.md

 #### JupyterHub

-On hub side LTI configuration is in `runtime/jupyterhub_config.d/30_lms.py`.
-Rename `30_lms.py.template` to `30_lms.py` and write the URLs provided by your LMS to corresponding lines.
+On hub side LTI configuration is in `ananke/containers/my-hub/jupyterhub_config.d/30_lms.py`.
+Write the URLs provided by your LMS to corresponding lines.

 ```{important}
 Note that the value for `c.LTI13Authenticator.client_id` has to be a list of strings even if only one client ID is present.